Max Burach wants to play soccer during recess. But first: Broadway

 Pingry drama students are expected not only to use their brains, but to engage their bodies and emotional sensibilities as well.
 By participating in drama, students develop important academic and “soft skills,” such as public speaking, cognitive recall, literary analysis, language proficiency, communication, teamwork, and problem solving.
 Our coursework and on-stage activities also encourage and promote an invaluable set of life skills, including physical and emotional confidence, self-awareness, creative expression, risk taking, imagination, empathy, and compassion.

 During these four years, our rich electives—from Creative Dramatics to Drama IV, the highest-level course offered only to seniors—encourage students to dig deep and find their own voices to express themselves creatively.

-At the same time, our courses require students to cultivate a variety of personal resources and academic skills: listening, concentration, physical flexibility, emotional self-awareness, openness to others, critical reading skills and analysis, problem solving, etc. At the core of the work is the development of the dramatic imagination, learning that is unique to the dramatic arts.
+At the same time, our courses require students to cultivate a variety of personal resources and academic skills: listening, concentration, physical flexibility, emotional self-awareness, openness to others, critical reading skills and analysis, problem solving, and more.
+At the core of the work is the development of the dramatic imagination, learning that is unique to the dramatic arts.

-Course descriptions here: Curriculum Guide.
+Course descriptions can be found here: Curriculum Guide.